awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 + `autoscaling:TargetGroupARNs`
 + `autoscaling:VPCZoneIdentifiers`

+**Important**
 For a complete list of constrainable API actions, the supported condition keys for each action, and the AWS\-wide condition keys, see [Actions, Resources, and Condition Keys for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2autoscaling.html) and [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 ## Predefined AWS Managed Policies<a name="predefined-policies-auto-scaling"></a>